Micarta

-The Micarta trademark is a registered trademark of Industrial Laminates / Norplex, Inc. (dba Norplex-Micarta), but as with many trademarks, it is often used generically for similar products from other producers, as well as homemade products.
+The term Micarta is a registered trademark of Industrial Laminates / Norplex, Inc. (dba Norplex-Micarta), but as with many trademarks, it is often used generically for similar resin impregnated fiber compounds from other manufacturers.

 Manufacturing process

 Micarta industrial laminates are normally phenolic, epoxy, silicone, or melamine resin based thermoset materials reinforced with fiberglass, cork, cotton cloth, paper, carbon fiber or other substrates.
 Micarta industrial laminate sheet is a hard, dense material made by applying heat and pressure to layers of prepreg.
 These layers of lamination usually consist of cellulose paper, cotton fabrics, synthetic yarn fabrics, glass fabrics, or unwoven fabrics.
 When heat and pressure are applied to the layers, a chemical reaction (polymerization) transforms the layers into a high-pressure thermosetting industrial laminated plastic.

 Micarta industrial laminates are manufactured in dozens of commercial grades.

 Applications

 The largest use for Micarta industrial laminates is a high strength electrical insulation in power generating and distribution equipment.
 Laminates are also used in heavy equipment, aerospace (such as propeller blades); automotive parts; office equipment; tabletops and countertops; electronics; electrical insulation between pressure vessels or piping and their supports; handles such as those of knives, BBQ and kitchen tools as well as handgun grips; guitar fingerboards, nuts and bridges; pool cues; and safety gear such as hard hats.
 Between 1935 and 1945, Westinghouse's Power-Aire desk fans used blades made of Micarta.

 Micarta 259-2 was used as the ablation heat shield material in early ICBM warheads.